myloginid/impala_udfs/README.md

 Picking RHEL 8 vs 9 builds
 - Build `dist/rhel8/libaes_udf-rhel8.so` on RHEL 8 hosts (OpenSSL 1.1.1 baseline), and `dist/rhel9/libaes_udf-rhel9.so` on RHEL 9 hosts (OpenSSL 3 baseline).
 - Deploy the variant that matches the target OS across the cluster, keep the same path on every node, and reference that path in the CREATE FUNCTION’s `LOCATION`.

+Releases
+- Download prebuilt `.so` files from the GitHub Releases page (e.g., v0.1.0) and deploy them as shown above.